New Residential Construction Outlook 2014

 - In the Southern region, the number of building permits authorized 2014 increased by 4.4% compared to 2013.
 In Q4 particularly, the number of building permits authorized 2014 increased by 4.4% compared to 2013.

-Current Status of US Economy & Construction Market
+Current Status of US Economy & Real Estate Market

-	In the first quarter of 2013, the U.S. economy accelerated at a rate of 1.1% as measured by an increase in the Gross Domestic Product (GDP) over the fourth quarter 2012 [U.S. Census Bureau].
-Government spending fell, as it did in the fourth quarter of 2012, but the economy rebounded this year as consumer spending leaping to an annual rate of 2.3 in Q1.
+In the fourth quarter of 2014, the U.S. economy increased at a rate of 2.2 percent as measured by an increase in the Gross Domestic Product (GDP) over the fourth quarter 2013 [U.S. Census Bureau].

-	In the Southern* region of the United States in particular, new private residential construction increased 6.6% in Q2 over Q1, as measured by the total number of units authorized.
+While home construction is up this quarter, the Southern* region of the United States in particular, saw a decrease of 6 percent in Q4 over Q3 for new private residential construction, as measured by the total number of units authorized.

-	Carter Machinery researched available construction building permit data on new privately-owned residential housing, with the goal of discovering which southeastern states of the U.S. have grown and decreased their building needs from April through June 2013.
+Carter Machinery researched available construction building permit data on new privately-owned residential housing (single and multi-family residences), with the objective of discovering which southeastern states of the U.S. have grown and decreased their building needs from October 2014 through December 2014.

 Researchers then used the information to sort the data based on buildings and unit permits issued, as well as the overall value of all permits issued.
-Counties were then ultimately ranked based solely on value of permits issued for the second quarter of 2013 for this report.
+Counties were then ultimately ranked based solely on value of permits issued for the fourth quarter of 2014 for this report.